nehaswamy/LanguagePractice/README.md

 ## Notes
 * I built this application after my freshman year of college.
 Thus, this application is not perfect, and I plan to make updates using the knowledge gained up until now.
-* I would like to update this app so user data will be saved.
-One possible solution would be to utilize a SQL database.
+* I would like to update this app so user data will be saved each time the app is reopened.

 ## Acknowledgements
 * CMSC132